dynamsoft-docs/barcode-reader-docs-server/programming/dotnet/index.md

   - .NET Framework 3.5 and above
   - .NET 6, 7, 8

+> [!NOTE]
+> Other architectures and operating systems, such as ESP32, MIPS, FreeRTOS, and Micrium uC/OS, are not supported.

 ## API Reference

 For an overview of the APIs, see the [API Reference]({{ site.dbr_dotnet_api }}).